ralphke/SocialMediaDW/readme.md

 This is a sample implementaion for a SQL-Server 2022 Datawarehouse to support Social Media Analytics is a scalable fashion.
-To make this work, ensure the database is running in compatibility mode 160 The 01_Create Database Instance.sql contains the nessesary configuration changes
+To make this work, ensure the database is running in compatibility mode 160 The 01_Create Database Instance.sql contains the nessesary configuration changes.
+Make sure to execute this script with SQLCMD mode active in SQL Server Management Studio or use (go)-SQLCMD for processing.

 ## Background